YixuanColt/BSS-BGM/README.md

 # BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling

-Official implementation of our IJCAI 2025 AI and Social Good paper:
+Official acceptance of our IJCAI 2025 AI and Social Good paper:
 **BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling**

 ---